A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \subsection{First part of the proof: properties of the underlying functions, updates, and gradients}

 To analyze gradient descent one typically needs some assumptions on the underlying functions.
-These tend to involve continuity of various gradients (and in this case gradient splittings), boundedness and finite variance of noise, and so forth.
+These tend to involve continuity of various gradients and updates, boundedness and finite variance of noise, and so forth.
 As we have discussed in the previous section, actor-critic consists of two gradient-like updates; we will thus need to establish similar properties.
-We will do that in this section, and the main part of the proof itself, which will use these properties, will begin in the next Section.
+We will do that in this section, and the main part of the proof itself, which will use these properties, will begin in the following section.

 We first show that the the mean direction of the critic update (before projection) is Lipschitz.
 Formally, we have the following.